-NEW
+• NEW

-With the exception of the first main lesson of a learning block, the "NEW" stage generally takes place during the second part of a lesson.
+Except for the first main lesson of a learning block, the "NEW" stage generally takes place during the second part of a lesson.
 The teacher will guide students through specific learning activities, teaching from the whole-to-part, which typically starts with concrete and familiar examples and moves from there into more abstract concepts.
-Ideas will be presented within the broader context first using narrative, pictures through chalkboard drawings, and an experiential hands on approach and then deconstructed down into smaller digestible pieces.
-This will allow students to eventually creatively reconstruct ideas, concepts, and theories.
-At SCCCS we believe students are able to relate better and ultimately learn better if they are taught to first deconstruct something rather than given many random pieces and then expected to construct a narrative, creation, idea, or theorem.
+Ideas will be presented within the broader context first using narrative, pictures through chalkboard drawings, and an experiential hands-on approach and then deconstructed down into smaller digestible pieces.
+This will allow students eventually to creatively reconstruct ideas, concepts, and theories.
+At SCCCS II we believe students can relate better and ultimately learn better if they are taught to first deconstruct something rather than given many random pieces and then expected to construct a narrative, creation, idea, or theorem.

-DO
+• DO

 The "DO" stage will usually occur during the next part of the lesson.
-The children will experience this with minimal abstraction, so they can absorb the new information deeply.
+The students will experience this with minimal abstraction, so they can absorb the new information deeply.
 For example, at the beginning of a sixth-grade geometry lesson students might observe and then draw natural phenomena such as flowers.
 As they discover the innate patterns, geometrical concepts emerge.
-This method is in contrast to teaching that is too abstract or isolated from context, which can then become discouraging and indigestible.
+This method contrasts with teaching that is too abstract or isolated from context, which can then become discouraging and indigestible.
 Looking at flowers, for example, a student can learn the concept of pi, with a compass that considers the center of the flower as the first circle, creating end points that are equidistant on the flower, and deriving equal circles or "petals" from the center of the flower.
 By realizing that there are six petals that are created from each circle, a student the next day.